santhosh-raghul/my-command-shell/README.md

 # my-command-shell
-Command shell written using fork and exec calls done as part of Operating Systems course assignment
+Command shell written using C fork and exec calls done as part of Operating Systems course assignment

 ## To compile